TimGJ/AddressBasePremium/README.md

 `--username`: Database user name

-`--password`: Password to connect to database
+`--password`: Password to connect to database.
+(The system prompts if the `--password` option is not specified on the command line).

 `--dbname`: Name of the database (has to have been created already)